John Warnock: Early life and education

-Warnock was born on October 6, 1940, and raised in Salt Lake City, Utah.
+Warnock was born on October 6, 1940, and raised in the Salt Lake City, Utah suburb of Holladay.
 He failed mathematics in ninth grade before graduating from Olympus High School in 1958; however, Warnock went on to earn a Bachelor of Science degree in mathematics and philosophy, a Doctor of Philosophy degree in electrical engineering (computer science), and an honorary degree in science, all from the University of Utah.
 At the University of Utah he was a member of the Gamma Beta chapter of the Beta Theta Pi fraternity.
 He also received an honorary degree from the American Film Institute.
 He lived in the San Francisco Bay Area with his wife Marva M. Warnock, marrying in 1965.
 Marva is a former partner and graphic designer at Marsh Design in Palo Alto, California, and is known not only for creating the iconic Adobe logo, but also as a designer for nonprofit organizations.
 They have three children.